Diversity, equity, and inclusion: Effects on free speech and academic freedom

 In the 2020s, high-profile incidents of campus conflict have sparked debate about the effect of DEI on the campus environment, academic freedom, and free speech.
 The 2021 cancelling of a Massachusetts Institute of Technology (MIT) guest lecture by University of Chicago astrophysicist Dorian Abbot after he criticized DEI programs led to media attention and controversy.
 As a result, MIT empaneled a committee to investigate the state of academic freedom at the university.

 The 2023 suicide of former Toronto principal Richard Bilkszto led to a new wave of controversy surrounding DEI in the workplace and its impact on freedom of expression.
 Bilkszto had earlier filed a lawsuit against the Toronto District School Board in the wake of a 2021 incident at a DEI training seminar; Bilkszto was later diagnosed with "anxiety secondary to a workplace event", and claimed the session and its aftermath had destroyed his reputation.
 Bilkszto's lawyer has publicly linked this incident and its aftermath with his death.
 In the wake of Bilkszto's death, Ontario Minister of Education Stephen Lecce stated he had asked for a review and "options to reform professional training and strengthen accountability on school boards so this never happens again", calling Bilkszto's allegations before his death "serious and disturbing".
 Bilkszto's death generated international attention and renewed debate on DEI and freedom of speech.
-According to The Globe and Mail, the incident has also been "seized on by a number of prominent right-wing commentators looking to roll-back [DEI] initiatives."
+According to The Globe and Mail, the incident has also been "seized on by a number of prominent right-wing commentators looking to roll-back [DEI] initiatives".
 The anti-racism trainer involved in the incident has stated they welcome the review by Lecce, and stated that the incident has been "weaponized to discredit and suppress the work of people committed [to DEI]".

 Antisemitism

-DEI has been criticized for not focusing on antisemitism.
-According to Andria Spindel of the Canadian Antisemitism Education Foundation, antisemitism has been largely ignored in the DEI curriculum.
+Critics have argued that many organizations' DEI initiatives fail to promote the fair treatment and inclusion of Jewish people, or to take allegations of antisemitism within their organization as seriously as they would allegations of other kinds of bigotry.
+According to Andria Spindel of the Canadian Antisemitism Education Foundation, antisemitism is far too often ignored by DEI curricula.

-Tabia Lee, a former DEI director at De Anza College in California and DEI critic, has criticized DEI for what she says is fostering antisemitism.
-According to the Brandeis Center, the DEI committee at Stanford University said that "Jews, unlike other minority group[s], possess privilege and power, Jews and victims of Jew-hatred do not merit or necessitate the attention of the DEI committee" after two students complained about antisemitic incidents on campus.
+Tabia Lee, a former DEI director at De Anza College in California who has made appearances on Tucker Carlson Tonight criticizing the framework, argues that DEI programs far too often foster antisemitism.
+According to the Brandeis Center, the DEI committee at Stanford University said that "Jews, unlike other minority group[s], possess privilege and power, Jews and victims of Jew-hatred do not merit or necessitate the attention of the DEI committee", after two students complained about antisemitic incidents on campus.